You may wonder, “What if my asylum case is denied? Are there other options?”

 This is the key to a CAT claim.
 The torture must be inflicted by someone working for the government.
 If it is carried out by someone not affiliated by the government, the applicant must show that he or she reported the incident to the government (filed a police report or claim with the court), and the government did nothing to prosecute the claim.

-A petitioner meets the required evidence standard if he or she can show that there is substanial grounds for believing the petitioner would be tortured if removed and that the government would do nothing to help them, either because the government is not capable or is involved and would look the other way.
+A petitioner meets the required evidence standard if he or she can show that there is substantial grounds for believing the petitioner would be tortured if removed and that the government would do nothing to help them, either because the government is not capable or is involved and would look the other way.

-Like withholding of removal, if the petitioner meets the evidence standard, the Immigration Judge cannot return the petitoner to a country where the petitioner would be tortured.
+Like withholding of removal, if the petitioner meets the evidence standard, the Immigration Judge cannot return the petitioner to a country where the petitioner would be tortured.
 Winning a CAT claim does not give the petitioner any legal status but it does prevent being returned and allows the petitioner to work legally in the United States.

 We prepare withholding of removal and CAT claims the same way that we prepare asylum claims.
 See our article [HOW WE PREPARE AN ASYLUM CLAIM].
 We prepare the asylum application, country conditions report, and brief with legal arguments.
 We then prepare the client for the difficult final hearing.